Serengeti National Park

 Serengeti High Seasons

 The Serengeti is inviting to visitors all year long.
-Even during its short rainy season (November-December) and long rainy season (March-May), it provides the opportunity to see spectacular views of the Big Five and the annual Great Migration.
+Even during short rainy season (November-December) and long rainy season (March-May), it provides the opportunity to see spectacular views of the Big Five and the annual the Great Migration.
 Throughout the year, visitors will enjoy the vast majestic scenic landscapes and the tribal peoples who consider the Serengeti their home.

 In the southern Serengeti region, visitors can explore the endless Serengeti Plain watching the calving of the wildebeest, visit Olduvai Gorge: archaeological site of Louis and Mary Leakey, see the Moru Kopjes famous for the endangered black rhino and Maasai rock paintings.
-In the western region, Lake Victoria invites exploration and fishing.

 One of the greatest natural spectacles on earth occurs in the western Serengeti June-July when the Great Migration crosses the Grumeti and Kiawire Rivers that are filled with hungry crocodiles as the migration follows its northern to the northwestern course.
-From the northern highlands of the Serengeti, guests will see the famous Mara River and its huge crocodiles.
+From the northern highlands of the Serengeti, guests can see the famous Mara River and its huge crocodiles.